spoonapps/docs/README.md

 If you are not a member of the **spoonium** org (AKA you don't work at Spoon), fork this repo, make changes, commit, and submit a pull request.

 Some basic terminology:
-- Topic: The horizontal items in the top nav items.
+- Topic: The horizontal items in the top nav.
-- Document: An item on the left nav, a topic contains a list of documents
+- Document: Items on the left nav, a topic contains a list of documents
 - Section: A document consists of 1 or more sections.
 If you define sections in docs.yaml the left nav will become expandable.

-The path to store your document is the /<topic>/<title>.
+The directory to store your document should be /[topic]/[document title].
-Since the topic and title of the document can contain illegal file system characters, it must be normalized.
+If the topic and title of the document contains illegal file system characters, it must be normalized.
 This is done by lower casing the path, replacing spaces with '_', and deleting illegal windows file system characters.
 For example, the "What is Spoonium?" document under the topic "Getting Started" is stored in the directory "/getting_started/what_is_spoonium".
 The md file names inside of the directory can be *.md